OzzyCzech/ozzyczech.cz/content/bash/Create image slideshow with FFMPEG.md

 * `-pattern_type glob -i '*.jpg'` will use all *.jpg images from current folder
 * `-vf "scale=1280:720:force_original_aspect_ratio=decrease,pad=1280:720:(ow-iw)/2:(oh-ih)/2,setsar=1"` rescale or pad image to 1280x720
 * `-c:v libx264 ` use H.264 codec
-* `-crf 14` **Constant Rate Factor** CFR is betweemn 0–51, where 0 is lossless, 23 is the default, and 51 is worst quality possible.
+* `-crf 14` CFR (Constant Rate Factor) is betweemn 0–51, where 0 is lossless, 23 is the default, and 51 is worst quality possible.
 * `-r 25` set frame rate.
 * `-pix_fmt` pixel output format

-Add mp3 to background
+ With background music:

 ```bash
 ffmpeg -framerate 1/3 \